-The validation presented in this report is only based on the MERIS matchups, because of the scarce in situ data availability for other sensors.
-Further community effort and plenty of patience are likely required to fill these data gaps.
+The validation presented in this report is only based on the MERIS matchups, because of the scarce in situ data availability for OLCI.
 Analyses completed in the Copernicus Land Monitoring Service, which uses the same configuration of Calimnos, have shown that there is consistency between per-lake time series of Chl-a and Turbidity observed with MERIS (2002-2012) and OLCI (2016-present), which strongly suggests that the same algorithms may be applied to both sensors until further in situ reference data become available.
 However, the additional bands available on OLCI may well be able to improve on aspects of the retrieval of both LWLR and the derived biogeochemical products.
-An independent validation of algorithms for MODIS is expected to accompany CDRP v2, necessitated by differences in band configuration of MODIS compared to MERIS and OLCI.